mulesoft/api-console/docs/api-components.md

 # Using API components

+This documentation is for advanced use

-API console is a shell application that puts other components together in a single application.
+API console is a shell application that puts web components together in a single application.
 Three main UI regions of the API console are:

 - Navigation (api-navigation)